External sources of information on climate change

 UKCIP works at the boundary between scientific research, policy makers and stakeholders.
 Acting to coordinate and influence research into our future climate and to share the outputs in ways that are useful to stakeholders.

-UKCIP has produced a searchable database of case studies, primarily related to local authorities, but which could be applied to other sectors.
+The UKCIP website contains case studies as part of their toolkit, primarily related to local authorities, but which could be applied to other sectors.

 Isle of Wight Biodiversity and Climate Change